-Thomson Reuters clearly design different types of employee’s policies in this example.
-They let fulltime and part-time employees know what they’re entitled to apply for and the maximum amount they can do for a nonprofit via Thomson Reuters.
+Thomson Reuters clearly design different types of employee policies in this example.
+They let full-time, and part-time employees know what they’re entitled to apply for and the maximum amount they can do for a nonprofit via Thomson Reuters.

 Another thing we like about this corporate volunteering policy example is that Thomson Reuters map out their Dollars for Doers program and state what every employee could potentially earn by donating their time for their cause of choice.

 Frontiers managed to reach over 50% of their worldwide workforce in just seven months with their purpose-driven employee volunteering program.

-Frontiers introduced the Alaya tool to centralise and formalise a heap of volunteering initiatives, track collaborative progress, and work towards great goals together.
-To affirm the importance of volunteering, among other policy updates, the business updated their HR policy to grant every employee three working days a year of volunteer time off.
+Frontiers introduced the Alaya tool to centralize and formalize a heap of volunteering initiatives, track collaborative progress, and work towards great goals together.
+To affirm the importance of volunteering—among other policy updates—the business updated its HR policy to grant every employee three working days a year of volunteer time off.

 That’s potentially 1,800 working days rededicated to positive impact per year.
-If we say every employee works an average 9-5 day, that’s 14,400 hours of volunteering granted per year, and printed into their HR policy.
+If we say every employee works an average of 9-to-5 days, that’s 14,400 hours of volunteering granted per year and printed into their HR policy.
 We take our virtual hat off to you, Frontiers!

 The bank, Santander, set up a corporate volunteering policy with a goal to strengthen Santander group’s commitment to communities, to increase employees’ commitment to Santander group, to build better working relationships among employees, and to develop employee’s workplace abilities and skills.

 Their worldwide policy states how each country must develop a volunteering initiative that allows all employees time to give back.
 They also stress that it is the responsibility of each respective HR department to develop a reward system for those standout volunteers.